Kidrash/studio/README.md

 planning and development is iterativ. because we are constantly coding and testing the products

 ## Known Bugs
+If you find any bug feel free to correct it and make necessary changes to the project.

 ## Technologies Used
 HTML